Become a Board Member

 - Are you willing to serve on committees and task forces?

 Can we expect you to attend board meetings regularly?
 The IAPF Board meets monthly via conference call.
-In addition, we try to hold two face-to-face meetings per year - one in the winter, one in the summer.
+In addition, we hold two face-to-face meetings per year - one in the winter, one in the summer.
 Attendance at the International Hoof-Care Summit in Cincinnati (where our Winter Board Meeting and Annual Meeting is held) is required.

 Would you be able to make a personal financial commitment?
 (Travel and lodging expenses for Board members will be the responsibility of the individual Board members.
 Some of these expenses may be covered.
 You should plan to spend approximately $5,000 + or - per year.)

 Some of the personal characteristics the Nominating Committee needs to consider: